greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 1.1.3 build $WCREV$ Release Candidate 3

+Features added since 1.1.2:
+* Created a PortableApps version of Greenshot, this now will be released just like the other files (installer & .zip)

 Bugs resolved (for bug details go to http://sourceforge.net/p/greenshot/bugs and search on the ID):
-* Bug #XXXX: InvalidCastException when using the brightness-filter
+* Bug #1504: InvalidCastException when using the brightness-filter

 Languages:
 * Added Indonesian